g41797/sputnik/README.md

 }
 ```

-Of course except send message to itself (via Send), nothing to do with own BlockController.
+Actually except send message to itself (via Send), nothing to do with own BlockController except:
-Typical usage of own BlockController:
 * get BlockController of another block
-* send message or
+  * send message to this block of
-* call callback
+  * call callback on this block

 Example 1 - how 'finisher' informs 'initiator' about process termination:
 ```go